Skip to content

 Functions

-Functions are defined with the fun keyword (see oracle keyword below).
-This builds an (anonymous) lambda expression.
+Functions are defined with the fun keyword (see the oracle keyword below).
+This declares an (anonymous) lambda expression.
 Functions can have one of more arguments and they can be typed.

 return(n + m)